 Yes.
 Alopecia Areata can be a lifelong condition, and we have many individuals looking for wigs which look as natural as possible for them.
 We can accept hair ranging from a few grey strands, to salt and pepper, to completely grey or white.

 - My hair is naturally curly – should I straighten it before I cat my donation?

-Leaving your hair in its natural state is best, as this makes it easier for our wig makers to sort.
+Leaving your hair in its natural state is best, as this makes it easier for our wig makers to work with.

 - Can I donate my hair to be made into a wig for someone I know?

 It takes about 15 ponytails to make one wig.
-When wanting to donate hair for a specific individual, this needs to be done directly with the wig maker, excluding AAAF from the process.
+When wanting to donate hair for a specific individual, this needs to be done directly with the wig maker, which is not a process AAAF can facilitate.

 - Can I see a photo of the wig my hair is made into?

-It takes about 15 ponytails to make one wig and your hair might go into 1 or multiple wigs.
-Once AAAF sells the hair the usability of the hair is controlled by the wig maker.
-W do share photos and stories from our wonderful Wigs for Kids recipients.
+It takes many ponytails to make one wig and your hair might go into 1 or multiple wigs.
+Once AAAF delivers the hair, the usability of the hair is controlled by the wig maker.
+We do share photos and stories from our wonderful Wigs for Kids recipients.